felixlopz/next-trackity/README.md

-- [ ] Migrate Auth System to NextAuth
 - [ ] Sheer Button Error on MobileNavigation
 - [ ] Look for better error handling with names
 - [ ] focus input on edit sheet is open for accounts